 One way to ensure you stay safe is by having a key and a working lock for your room.
 Whenever you go out, hide your most valuable possessions in a secret spot.

-A random person walking around has a small chit-chat to see if there’s anything suspicious (if they’re actually burglars, best-case scenario, you’ll spook them out).
+If you see an unfamiliar face walking around the hallway, have a small chit-chat to see if there’s anything suspicious about them (if they’re actually burglars, best-case scenario, you’ll spook them out).

 And if you want to be extra safe, you can always ask your landlord to install an anti-burglary strip.